raikilon/aws-saa-c03-notes/aws.md

 - Private and isolated by default
 - Types: Default VPC (1 per region) and Custom VPC (multiple per region)
 - CIDR defines IP ranges: single CIDR for default VPC, multiple possible for custom VPCs
-- Each AZ in the region contains at least one subnet
+- An AZ can have zero, one, or multiple subnets – If you don't create a subnet in an AZ, that AZ remains unused within that VPC.

 ![alt text](images/vpc.png)